maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 In Figure 26 you can see the same file after the visualization settings of the Polygon vector layer have been adapted.
 This view can be reached by

 **right–clicking the newly created polygon layer and selecting “Properties” and then clicking the “Symbology” tab.
 Here, we now select the ”Categorized” display option from the drop–down menu marked with “1” in Figure 27.
-We then select “DN” in the “Column” field marked with “2” and press classify (marked with “3”) which will display the two different values of the DN column in the attribute table which was created based on the digital numbers (DN) of the raster layer which we transformed to Polygons in the preceeding step.
+We then select “DN” in the “Value” field marked with “2” and press classify (marked with “3”) which will display the two different values of the DN column in the attribute table which was created based on the digital numbers (DN) of the raster layer which we transformed to Polygons in the preceeding step.
 We can now adapt the colours of both categories by double clicking the squares in the “Symbol” column of the section marked with “4” and as learned in Tutorial 2.
 Here, the colour for the outline and filling of the Polygons with value 0 were set to transparent to make them visually disappear.
 Polygons with a DN value of 1 were set to a transparent red.
 Try to accomplish this on your own by adapting the visualization settings in the “Style tab” of the “Properties dialogue” as learned in the earlier Tutorials.**

 ![Figure 26: Polygon layer with adapted visualization settings.](Fig26_Tut7.png)